NEUROIMAGING / COMPUTED TOMOGRAPHY

 Stenosis area measurement on source images

-- apart from the diameter, CTA source images allow measuring the area of stenosis as well
+- in addition to diameter, CTA source images allow the measurement of stenosis area

 - below is an approximate correlation between diameter and area measurements

-- however, all major CEA trials were based on diameter measurement
+- however, all major CEA trials were based on diameter measurements

 Assessment of collateral circulation on CTA